egladysh/metamath/README.md

 # metamath
 Meta mathematic

 metamath is a tiny header-only library.
-It can be used for symbolic computations on single-variable functions, such as function derivatives.
+It can be used for symbolic computations on single-variable functions, such as dynamic computations of function derivatives.
+The operator precedence rules are naturally by the compiler.
 The library could be useful for building custom DSL's in C++.

-The func.h header contains definitions for some of the cmath functions: Sin/Cos, Ln, Pow, Abs, Sqrt, Exp, more to come...
-Following are some examples of functions and their derivatives.
+func.h contains definitions for some of the cmath functions: Sin/Cos, Ln, Pow, Abs, Sqrt, Exp, more to come...
+Function composition is supported.

+	auto f1 = 3 * x;
+	auto f2 = Ln(x);
+	auto f = f1 + f2;

+	auto y1 = f(2);
+	auto y2 = f(4);

+## Examples of Functions and Derivatives

 Example: